In this post: Why Does My Dog Look Sad? Reasons & Ways to Cheer Them Up!

 Sometimes no matter what we do, our dogs can experience hardship or health issues.
 And no matter how much you love your dog, they may undergo depression at some point in their life.
 If this happens, you’ll want to help them through this.
 But how?

 If your dog is suffering from depression, you’ll probably want to consider contacting your vet.
 Your vet can provide short-term help, as well as long-term solutions.
-A trained veterinary behaviorist may also be helpful in coming up with a plan for returning your pup to their old self!
+A trained veterinary behaviorist can also help come up with a plan for returning your pup to their old self!

 Don’t Let Dog Depression Get You Down